mandelsoft/ctxmgmt/docsrc/examples/working-with-config/README.md

 ## Running the example

-You can call the main program with the name of the scenario under `examples/working-with-config`.
+You can call the main program with the name of the scenario as argument under `examples/working-with-config`.

 ## General Architecture

+The configuration management can be found in sub package `config`.
 Configuration is managed by a configuration context.
 This context is configured with a set of context object types.
 A config type has a type name and provides a deserialization of an appropriately types text representation of the setting of the config object.